mnielsen/cognitive_tools/cognitive_tools.md

 <!-- To do: Sutherland talk, and notes (+Ilya), spend 10-20 minutes on
 games as cognitive tools, and on Bret Victor's work -->

-Very rough, incomplete (and often wrong) working notes on how to create software tools that "enable people to understand and create in unprecedentedly powerful ways" (Bret Victor).
-I shall refer to such tools as _cognitive tools_.

-The purpose of the notes initially is merely to think about the problem, to look at what other people have thought about the problem, and to collect ideas for projects in the area.
+_Very rough, incomplete (and often wrong) working notes on how to create software tools that "enable people to understand and create in unprecedentedly powerful ways" (Bret Victor).
+I shall refer to such tools as **cognitive tools**.
+The purpose of the notes is to think about the problem, to look at what other people have thought about the problem, and to collect ideas for projects in the area._

 **List of cognitive tools:** reading, writing, conversation, Mathematica, the multiplication algorithm, oblique strategies, the